Pittsburgh sports lore: The play

 With 1:20 remaining in the game, Pittsburgh's Joey Porter sacked Colts quarterback Peyton Manning on fourth down at Indianapolis's 2-yard line.
 The Steelers, leading 21–18, appeared to have clinched victory as the Colts turned the ball over to them on downs.
 Since the Colts had all three of their timeouts, the Steelers were forced to try for a two-yard touchdown; they would be unable to run the clock out by simply kneeling on the ball.

 On first and goal, Pittsburgh veteran running back Jerome Bettis (who hadn't fumbled throughout the 2005 NFL season) spun to his left near the goal line with the ball cradled in his left arm.
 Colts linebacker Gary Brackett put his helmet squarely on the ball, and it popped out of Bettis's arm, back behind the line of scrimmage.
 Immediately, Colts cornerback Nick Harper picked up the ball and headed for the Steelers' end zone with several blockers around him.
-It very much appeared as if Harper would take the football all of the way for a go-ahead, possible game-winning touchdown, with precious little time left.
+It appeared as if Harper would take the football all of the way for a go-ahead, possible game-winning touchdown, with precious little time left.
 As Harper was running down the field, Roethlisberger, who had been turned completely around several times desperately trying to stay in front of the speedy Harper, managed to get a hold of Harper's right shin by diving in a backwards twisting motion, and make a shoestring tackle to bring him down at the Colts' 42-yard line.

 The tackle would later prove to be the play of the season, as afterward, the Colts, while denied a touchdown return, tried to drive down the field in an attempt to score a touchdown.
 On 2nd & 3rd and 2, the Colts took deep shots down the left sideline to Reggie Wayne.
 Both passes were blocked by rookie Bryant McFadden.
 This playcalling was questioned as a simple running play could have extended the drive.
 But the Colts were eventually forced into a potential game-tying 46-yard field goal attempt.
-However, kicker Mike Vanderjagt (the most accurate kicker in NFL history) missed it terribly wide-right and the Steelers held on to win 21–18.
+However, kicker Mike Vanderjagt (the most accurate kicker in NFL history at the time) missed it terribly wide-right and the Steelers held on to win 21–18.
 Vanderjagt's miss was his last attempt in a Colts uniform.
-He would sign with Dallas after the season ended.
+He would sign with Dallas after the season ended, and the Colts would subsequently replace him with Adam Vinatieri, who had spent the last ten seasons with the New England Patriots.

 Vanderjagt was flagged for unsportsmanlike conduct after the kick because he removed his helmet and slammed it to the RCA Dome turf.

 Fueled by this play, the Steelers traveled to Denver and dominated the Denver Broncos in a 34–17 upset a week later in the AFC Championship Game, then defeated the Seattle Seahawks 21–10 on February 5, 2006, in Super Bowl XL to claim their first NFL title in twenty-six years.